Crypted420/simple-matrix/README.md

-# simple-matrix
+# Simple-matrix Calculator

-Do simple matrix operations like transpose and determnant with simple-matrix. made with love 🥰
+Do simple matrix operations like transpose and determnant with simple-matrix.
+Made with love 🥰